fenwaypowers/pyng-pong-in-pygame-/README.md

 # pyng-pong-in-pygame-

-by Fenway Powers, in Foundations of Programming with Joe Raciti
+by Fenway Powers

 A simple game of Pong made in Pygame.
-Final project for class mentioned above.

 The game has three modes:
 - Singleplayer with keyboard